 We get each other.
 We get the challenges our kids have.
 We rage, and cry together and we celebrate too.
 Sometimes, especially these days, we have problems with other people’s kids.
 That’s right.
 Other people’s kids.

 Right now, in increasing amounts I see many examples of toxic attitudes towards people with differences and kids with disabilities too.
 Too many people lack empathy entirely.
 Far too many adults are raising children who feel entitled, who see only what they lose when there’s a child who needs extra support in class.
 Instead of seeing what they gain – empathy, tolerance, a different way of seeing the world – they think…Jessica gets all the attention because she’s having a meltdown or falling apart at school again.

 Why not teach them to ask: How can I help?
 Is there anything I can do?
 Better yet, teach them to do kind things every day.
 How can I leave the world a better place?
 Empathy is being able to put yourself in someone else’s shoes.
 It’s a quality too many don’t have.

 So show your kids empathy.
+Teach them how to be empathetic humans.
 Help them to be a friend to others.
 Help them to see and understand and appreciate differences.

 Teach them how to be a friend.

 If your kids are small you might appreciate this post – Crafts That Nurture Empathy.